 BRONCHIECTASIS

-Bronchiectasis is a condition where the bronchial tubes of your lungs are permanently damaged, widened, and thickened.
-These damaged air passages allow bacteria and mucus to build up and pool in your lungs. ...
-There is no cure for bronchiectasis, but it is manageable.
-With treatment, you can typically live a normal life.
+Bronchiectasis is a condition where the bronchial tubes become permanently damaged, widened, and thickened, allowing bacteria and mucus to build up.
+While there's no cure, it is manageable, and with treatment, you can usually live a normal life.

 CHRONIC BRONCHITIS